Russian imperialism: 'Russian World'

+Crimea, Donbas, Ukraine

 Crimea annexation

 During the 2014 Ukrainian revolution, Russia took control of and then annexed Crimea from Ukraine, following a referendum held under occupation.
 Analyst Vladimir Socor described Putin's speech marking the annexation as a "manifesto of Greater-Russia irredentism".
 Putin harked back to the "Russian soldiers whose bravery brought Crimea into the Russian Empire".
 He said that the dissolution of the Soviet Union had "robbed" Russia of territories and made Russians "the biggest ethnic group in the world to be divided by borders", calling this an "outrageous historical injustice".
 In Socor's view, Putin's speech thus "implies that reclaiming Crimea is only a first step in a grander design".
 Peter Dickinson of the Atlantic Council considers the annexation to mark the start of a "campaign of imperial conquest" by Putin.

 Russia has been accused of neo-colonialism in Crimea by enforced Russification, discrimination, and by settling Russian citizens on the peninsula and forcing out Ukrainians and Crimean Tatars, which has been described as colonization.